gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 Afterwards, the transaction containing all the orders is built.
 All the order placements are bundled into one transaction, appearing first in the Gnosis Safe Interface.
-Before you sign the transaction, make sure to check the correctness of the displayed orders of the script output.
+Before you sign the transaction, make sure to check the correctness of the displayed orders from the script's output.

 Also, the transaction sending the DAI and WETH into the brackets and depositing it on behalf of the brackets into the GP exchange contract is built in parallel.
 This is the second transaction send to the interface.